-For infants receiving 300 mg/75 mg lopinavir/ritonavir per m2 of body surface area per dose twice daily, immediate dose reduction at age 12 months is not recommended; many practitioners would allow patients to “grow into” the 230 mg/57.5 mg lopinavir/ritonavir per m2 of body surface area per dose twice daily dosage as they gain weight over time.
-Some would continue the infant dose (300 mg/m2 of body surface area per dose twice daily) while on lopinavir/ritonavir liquid formulation.
+For infants receiving LPV/r 300 mg/75 mg per m2 of body surface area per dose twice daily, immediate dose reduction at age 12 months is not recommended; many practitioners would allow patients to “grow into” the LPV/r 230 mg/57.5 mg per m2 of body surface area per dose twice daily dose as they gain weight over time.
+Some practitioners would continue the infant dose (LPV/r 300 mg/75 mg per m2 of body surface area per dose twice daily) while using the LPV/r liquid formulation.

 Pharmacokinetics and Dosing with Concurrent Nevirapine, Efavirenz, Fosamprenavir, or Nelfinavir

-In both children and adults the lopinavir Ctrough is reduced by concurrent treatment with non-nucleoside reverse transcriptase inhibitors (NNRTIs) or concomitant fosamprenavir or nelfinavir.
-Higher doses of lopinavir are recommended if the drug is given in combination with nevirapine, efavirenz, fosamprenavir, or nelfinavir.
-In 14 children treated with 230 mg/57.5 mg lopinavir/ritonavir per m2 body surface area per dose twice daily plus nevirapine, the mean lopinavir Ctrough was 3.77 ± 3.57 mcg/mL.10 Not only are these trough plasma concentrations lower than those found in adults treated with standard doses of lopinavir/ritonavir, but the variability in concentration is much higher in children than in adults.10,16 In a study of 15 HIV-infected children 5.7 to 16.3 years treated with the combination of 300 mg/75 mg lopinavir/ritonavir per m2 body surface area per dose twice daily plus efavirenz 14 mg/kg body weight per dose once daily there was a 34-fold inter-individual variation in lopinavir trough concentrations, and 5 of 15 (33%) children had lopinavir 12-hour trough concentrations less than 1.0 mcg/mL, the plasma concentration needed to inhibit wild-type HIV.17 A PK study in 20 children aged 10 to 16 years treated with the combination of lopinavir/ritonavir 300 mg/75 mg per m2 body surface area twice daily plus efavirenz 350 mg/m2 body surface area once daily showed only 1 (6.6%) patient with subtherapeutic lopinavir trough concentrations,18 perhaps because of the use of a lower efavirenz dose of approximately 11 mg/kg body weight,18 compared with efavirenz 14 mg/kg body weight in the Bergshoeff trial.17
+In both children and adults, the LPV Ctrough is reduced by concurrent treatment with non-nucleoside reverse transcriptase inhibitors (NNRTIs) or concomitant FPV or NFV.
+Higher doses of LPV are recommended when the drug is given in combination with NVP, EFV, FPV, or NFV.
+In 14 children who were treated with LPV/r 230 mg/57.5 mg per m2 of body surface area per dose twice daily plus NVP, the mean LPV Ctrough was 3.77 ± 3.57 mcg/mL.22 Not only are these trough plasma concentrations lower than those found in adults treated with standard doses of LPV/r, the variability in concentration is much higher in children than in adults.22,35 In a study of 15 children with HIV aged 5.7 to 16.3 years who were treated with LPV/r 300 mg/75 mg per m2 of body surface area per dose twice daily plus EFV 14 mg/kg body weight per dose once daily, there was a 34-fold interindividual variation in LPV trough concentrations.
+Five of 15 children (33%) had LPV 12-hour trough concentrations that were <1.0 mcg/mL, the plasma concentration needed to inhibit wild-type HIV.36 A PK study in 20 children aged 10 to 16 years who were treated with LPV/r 300 mg/75 mg per m2 of body surface area twice daily plus EFV 350 mg per m2 of body surface area once daily reported only one patient (6.6%) with subtherapeutic LPV trough concentrations,37 perhaps because the trial used an EFV dose that was approximately 11 mg/kg body weight37 instead of the 14 mg/kg body weight dose used in the trial discussed above.36

 Dosing and Its Relation to Efficacy

-More important than viral resistance to lopinavir is the relationship of the drug exposure (trough plasma concentration measured just before a dose, or Ctrough) to the susceptibility of the HIV-1 isolate (EC50).
-The ratio of Ctrough to EC50 is called the inhibitory quotient (IQ), and in both adults and children treated with lopinavir/ritonavir, viral load reduction is more closely associated with IQ than with either the Ctrough or EC50 alone.28-30 A study of the practical application of the IQ to guide therapy using higher doses of lopinavir/ritonavir in children and adolescents to reach a target IQ of 15 showed the safety and tolerability of doses of 400 mg/100 mg lopinavir/ritonavir per m2 body surface area per dose twice daily (without fosamprenavir, nelfinavir, nevirapine, or efavirenz) and 480 mg/120 mg lopinavir/ritonavir per m2 body surface area per dose twice daily (with nevirapine or efavirenz).15 Results of a modeling study suggest that standard doses of lopinavir/ritonavir may be inadequate for treatment-experienced children and suggest the potential utility of TDM when lopinavir/ritonavir is used in children previously treated with PIs.52 An LPV plasma concentration of ≥1 mcg/mL is cited as a minimum target trough concentration,53-55 but this concentration may not adequately control viremia in patients with multiple LPV resistance mutations.56,57
+The relationship between LPV exposure and the susceptibility of the HIV-1 isolate (EC50) is a key component of successful treatment.
+The ratio of Ctrough to EC50 is called the inhibitory quotient (IQ), and in both adults and children treated with LPV/r, viral load reduction is more closely associated with IQ than with either Ctrough or EC50 alone.49-51 One study investigated the use of the IQ as a guide for therapy by administering higher doses of LPV/r to children and adolescents until a target IQ of 15 was reached.
+This study showed that doses of LPV/r 400 mg/100 mg per m2 of body surface area per dose twice daily (without FPV, NFV, NVP, or EFV) and LPV/r 480 mg/120 mg per m2 of body surface area per dose twice daily (with NVP or EFV) were safe and tolerable.25 Results of a modeling study suggest that standard doses of LPV/r may be inadequate for treatment-experienced children and suggest the potential utility of TDM when LPV/r is used in children who were previously treated with PIs.52 An LPV plasma concentration of ≥1 mcg/mL is cited as a minimum target trough concentration,53-55 but this concentration may not adequately control viremia in patients with multiple LPV resistance mutations.56,57

-The poor palatability of the lopinavir/ritonavir oral solution can be a significant challenge to medication adherence for some children and families.
-Numbing of the taste buds with ice chips before or after administration of the solution, masking of the taste by administration with sweet or tangy foods, chocolate syrup, or peanut butter, for example, or by having the pharmacist flavor the solution prior to dispensing, are examples of interventions that may improve tolerability.
-Alternative pediatric formulations are currently being developed.32
+The poor palatability of the LPV/r oral solution can be a significant challenge to medication adherence for some children and families.
+Numbing the taste buds with ice chips before or after administering the solution, masking the taste of the solution by administering it with sweet or tangy foods (e.g., chocolate syrup, peanut butter), or having the pharmacist flavor the solution prior to dispensing it are examples of interventions that may improve tolerability.
+Alternative pediatric formulations are currently being developed.58,59

 Do Not Use Crushed Tablets